Dielectric nonlocal metasurfaces for fully solid-state ultra-thin optical systems: Nonlocal Flat-Optics for Focusing, Imaging, and Magnification

-In the results reported in Fig. \ref{fig6}, we observe larger distortions when $n$ is large because, although the relative phase error remains on the same level, the absolute error increases with $n$.
+In the results reported in Fig. \ref{fig6}, we observe larger distortions when $n$ is large because, although the relative phase error (with respect to the maximum transmission phase for a certain $n$) remains approximately constant, the absolute error increases with $n$.
 Then, when the absolute error is comparable with an odd-multiple of $\pi$, maximum distortion occur on the observation plane.
 However, the image is still clearly visible and, thanks to the high transmission amplitude of the proposed nonlocal structure, the image intensity remains high even for a cascade of 50 layers.
 We also note that the functionalities discussed in this section, in particular the fully solid-state focusing and imaging systems in Figs. \ref{fig5}(c) and \ref{fig6}(f), would not be realizable with earlier nonlocal designs as they either exhibit an angular range that is too narrow \cite{guo2020squeeze} or they are not scalable to many layers without further optimization, or drastic design changes, to obtain a high transmission amplitude \cite{reshef2020towards}.
-Despite its simplicity, our proposed design is the first to provide a much wider operating angular range and the possibility to replace, in a scalable manner, an arbitrarily long free-space volume with high transmission amplitude.
+Despite its simplicity, our proposed design is the first to enable a much wider operating angular range and to offer the possibility to replace, in a scalable manner, an arbitrarily long free-space volume with high transmission amplitude.
 Thanks to these advances, we have theoretically demonstrated, for the first time, the potential of suitably combining local and nonlocal flat optics for focusing and imaging beyond some of the trade-offs of conventional optics.